Learn back-end development by writing real code

 The 6 Best Backend Project Ideas for Beginners

 Want to become a backend developer?
 Not surprising.
-Backend developers enjoy an average base salary of $95k per year, not to mention comprehensive benefits.
+Backend developers enjoy an average base salary of $160k per year, not to mention comprehensive benefits.
 And best of all?
 You no longer need a four-year degree to learn backend development.
-We estimate that with the help of some of the best backend projects, you can prepare yourself for a backend development job in about nine months.
-To secure the job, expect to spend around 10 hours a week working on your skills.
+With the help of some of the best backend projects, you can prepare yourself for a backend development job in about nine months, even if you’re a total beginner.

 Read on for some project ideas, or, if you’re looking for a more complete learning path, check out Boot.dev, our platform for learning modern back-end development.

-๐Ÿ”— tl;dr - 6 Projects to learn back-end development
+tl;dr - 6 Projects to learn back-end development ๐Ÿ”—

 1. A book analyzer (get comfortable with dev environments)